 + Life stage | (click on Life stage at the bottom of the page to expand) | |

 + Body size | A measurement of the size of the organism.
 The measurement used to express body size varies within taxonomic groups.
 For example, some disciplines measure diameter, others carapace length, total body length or wing span.
-Also, body size can vary with gender and life stage. | |
+Also, body size can vary with sex and life stage. | |

 + Corresponding length | Corresponding length of a length-width pair for Nematoda. | |